hashitbansal852-spec/Snake-_-Game/README.md

 # 🐍 Classic Snake Game

-A simple and fun classic Snake game built using vanilla HTML, CSS, and JavaScript.
+A simple and fun classic Snake game built using HTML, CSS, and JavaScript.

 🚀 **[Play the Live Game Here!](YOUR_GITHUB_PAGES_LINK_HERE)**